dhagmann/deliberation-assets/projects/example/icebreaker.md

 ---
 name: projects/example/icebreaker.md
-type: noResponse
+type: openResponse
 ---

 # Icebreaker

-Please introduce yourselves to one another, and find 2 things you all have in common.
+Please introduce yourselves to one another, and find 3 things you all have in common.

 For example: